|

 Miscellaneous

-To view a photograph below,click on the link and the picture will load.
-I have tried to strike a balance between fast loading and picture quality, and most of them should load fairly quickly.
+To view a photograph below, click on the link and the picture will load.
+We have tried to strike a balance between fast loading and picture quality, and most of them should load fairly quickly.
 When you've viewed a picture, please use your 'Back' button to return to this page.
 There are also a large number of old photographs on other pages of this web site.

 School